The Cost of Getting High: Who Pays the Highest Price?You are here:

-Society’s Contribution to Covering the Cost of Getting High
+Society’s Contribution to Covering the Cost of Addiction

 As a society, we are responsible for covering the costs of getting high.
 You may be surprised to know that, since 1971, the total cost of substance use in America is around $1 trillion every year.
 Where does the money go?
 Let’s take a look.